SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

     Change the event generated to fault A/B flags.
   - Start PWM using \ref sl_si91x_pwm_start.
 - If **SVT** is enabled:
+  - Special Event Trigger (SVT): The MCPWM module has a Special Event Trigger that allows analog-to-digital conversions to be synchronized to the PWM time base.
+The analog-to-digital sampling and conversion time may be programmed to occur at any point within the PWM period.
   - Initialize the PWM using \ref sl_si91x_pwm_init.
   - Set configuration using \ref sl_si91x_pwm_set_configuration.
   - Set base timer mode using \ref sl_si91x_pwm_set_base_timer_mode.